 Even organizations who have adopted halfway measures and cobbled together tools (such as marketing software applied to customer care) find that they have trouble tracking KPIs, resourcing, providing feedback, and delivering timely resolutions.
 All of this conspires to make customer success with legacy tools a painful process.
 How can brands put them back on the path of self-efficacy?

-Social care platforms put agents back in control in several different ways.
+Social customer care platforms put agents back in control in several different ways.
 First, agents are empowered to search for issues to resolve before they ever surface.
 Platforms which permit agents to scan dark social, for example, allow agents to pick up on complaints within comments that don’t directly mention their brand, such as a Facebook post about bad service, step in, and resolve things.
 This means that agents deal with generally happier customers: eDigital’s Customer Service Benchmark Report states that customers who receive proactive resolution on social media report 73% higher satisfaction, beating out any other form of customer support.

-Second, social care tools bring a satisfying degree of certainty and control that’s often absent from the customer success process.
-Social care platforms provide agents with software-defined roles, responsibilities, workflows, and safety checks.
+Second, social customer care tools bring a satisfying degree of certainty and control that’s often absent from the customer success process.
+Social customer care platforms provide agents with software-defined roles, responsibilities, workflows, and safety checks.
 Inbound issues are routed to the agents with the most relevant expertise, and managers can set custom approvals before messages go out so that agents work faster with less fear of making mistakes.

-All of this automation creates an environment where agents accomplish more: Gartner finds that social care agents can handle 4-8x more issues per hour and are 167% more effective than agents using legacy systems.
+All of this automation creates an environment where agents accomplish more: Gartner finds that social customer care agents can handle 4-8x more issues per hour and are 167% more effective than agents using legacy systems.
 Agents are happier because they’re dealing with generally happier customers, and with the ability to get more done with less effort, they achieve what every employee craves: a high degree of self-efficacy.

 For your customer success organization, that’s likely the key to workplace happiness.